COMMISSIONERS REGULAR MEETING

 Deputy County Administrator

-The special meeting of the Hancock County Commissioners was brought to order by Commissioner Blasi at 8:30 am on Tuesday, February 22, 2018 in the conference room of the County courthouse located in Ellsworth, ME with Commissioner Clark and Commissioner Brown in attendance.
+The regular meeting of the Hancock County Commissioners was brought to order by Commissioner Blasi at 8:30 am on Tuesday, April 24, 2018 in the conference room of the County courthouse located in Ellsworth, ME with Commissioners Brown and Clark in attendance.

 Adjustments to / approval of agenda: none